C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/lobbying-fav-legislation/campaign-brief.md

 hide_feedback: true
 description: "How can we defend ourselves from attacks by authoritarian governments and compromising legislation and unfair tax policies?"
 ---
-How can we defend ourselves from attacks by authoritarian governments and compromising legislation and unfair tax policies?

 Fund Size: **$75,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26235) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26235/stage/unspecified).